How to Grow Food in the Heat of the Summer

 Use a shade cloth

-Finally, the fourth tip I have to offer is that of creating some temporary shade for your plants.
-Don't smother them in a tarp for instance, but lift that tarp up on stakes to provide your plants with shade.
+Finally, my fourth tip is to create temporary shade for your plants.
+Rather than smothering them with a tarp, raise the tap on stakes to give your plants some shade.
 Sure it may look weird, but if it can help keep your crops alive, I'm all for it at this point in the season.
 Don't have a tarp?
 Use old bed sheets and a few tall sticks.
 Find creative ways to shield your plants from the sun they don't need, if only for a few days or weeks.

 4. Create Temporary Shade for Your Crops